Manage Device offers detailed information about a particular device (after

 , we first deselected the last two files and then clicked the upload button.

-As you can see, the Attention Required panel is gone from the tab as of
+As you can see, the Files unknown to the community panel is gone from the tab as of

 right now.
 This may change in subsequent scans if new, unknown files are found.